ws-rush/reactive/README.md

 - [ ] Remove the `.github` folder
 - [ ] Clean up the READMEs and remove routes
+- [ ] Remove tests and write your own

 And, enjoy :)